ABTSoftware/SciChart.Wpf.Examples/README.md

 To find out [what's new in SciChart WPF v6 please see this link](https://www.scichart.com/documentation/win/current/What's%20New%20in%20SciChart%20SDK%20v6.html).

-### Note: NuGet feed setup

-To build, you will need to set the correct NuGet feeds for SciChart WPF v6.x NuGet Feed setup instructions are found at the page [Getting Nightly Builds with NuGet](http://support.scichart.com/index.php?/Knowledgebase/Article/View/17232/37/getting-nightly-builds-with-nuget)

 # Repository Contents

 ### Scichart Examples Suite